 Salt is also a preservative and antimicrobial, which is why so many meats and vegetables were brined, pickled, or packed in salt before refrigeration.
 Think prosciutto and corned beef.
 Salt raises the temperature at which water boils and lowers the temp at which it freezes, and it is also a heckuva stain remover.

-On the flip side, salt is hydrophilic, meaning it attracts the hydrogen (H) in water (H2O), so too much salt in your blood can cause your body to hold too much water, and that excess water can put pressure on your vascular system causing elevated blood pressure.
+On the flip side, salt is hydrophilic, meaning water can dissolve and bond with both the Na and Cl ions.
+So too much salt in your blood can cause your body to hold too much water, and that excess water can put pressure on your vascular system causing elevated blood pressure.
 Because most packaged and prepared foods are heavily salted in order to enhance flavor, most of us consume far more than the recommended one teaspoon of salt per day.

 There are a lot of people worried that Americans consume too much salt.
 That's because prepared foods like frozen dinners and fast food from restaurants have so much added.